tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 while nowhere near immune to violence, is less aware and fearful of it than the primitive.

 From the beginning of the book:

 >> Because the victim is sacred, it is criminal to kill him -- but the victim is sacred only because he is to be killed.

-Girard posits that myth and sacrfice must and indeed do stem from a real original event -- a founding murder that saves the community from the violence that engulfs it.
+Girard posits that myth and sacrifice must and indeed do stem from a real original event -- a founding murder that saves the community from the violence that engulfs it.
 The community then seeks through reproducing this event in the form of ritual sacrifice to ward off